 I’ve noticed that several businesses have recently started to scale back on their affiliate programs due to COVID-19.
 Right now, many companies are trying to stay afloat, and need all the support they can get.
 Create content about the products you already love and share them with your community.
 Reach out to your favorite brands to see if they have an affiliate program you can join.

 Relationships with brands develop organically when you find a brand you love and can’t stop talking about.
 I love Australian made activewear, dk active so much, I reached out to them via email to say that I was a big fan!
-The sustainable and ethical line of tights, crops, tanks is made with high quality and environmentally responsible textiles.
-I love all the styles, colors and fit.
-Dk active is also manufactured in Brisbane, Australia and designed for everybody and every body.
+Build relationships with affiliate managers.

 - 80 Motivational Quotes On Living Your Best Life